mapattacker/network/evolution.rst

 ----------------
 Given a network, can we predict which edges will be formed in the future?

+Typically use these measures as features.
+And then you would use a classifier, if you have some label data, you would train a classifier and use these measures as features in order to make the prediction.

 Common Neighbours
 ********************
 The number of common neighbors of nodes 𝑋 and 𝑌.